JoshuaThadi/Custom-Terminal/README.md

 <h3>✫ Status Bars & Widgets</h3>

-🔗<b>Polybar:</b> A fast and highly customizable status bar for window managers like i3 and bspwm, ideal for lightweight Linux setups.<br>
+🔗<b>Polybar:</b> A fast and highly customizable status bar for window managers like i3 and bspwm.<br>
 🔗<b>Conky:</b> A lightweight system monitor for X, displaying customizable widgets on your desktop.<br>

 <a href="https://github.com/polybar/polybar" target="_blank">